 I reached out to my contact at Rodelle to find out why and she told me that “Rodelle Gourmet Baking Cocoa has a lot richer flavor due to the higher percentage of cocoa fat that we add to the cocoa powder.
 Most cocoa powder on the market has 10-12% cocoa fat while ours has 16-18%.
 The Dutch-processing, or processing with alkali, also helps with the rich, dark color.”
 I think you’ll notice the difference and love the taste too.

 I also used Rodelle Chocolate Extract to give the recipe an extra chocolatey flavor boost.
 If you prefer, you can substitute it with 2 teaspoons of Rodelle Vanilla Extract or 2 teaspoons of Rodelle Chocolate Extract instead.
 I usually buy Rodelle products when I find them at Costco and if they’re not available at yoru local store, you can check on Amazon.

-Rodelle does not use any peanuts or tree nuts in any products, if you have other allergen concerns be sure to reach out to their customer service department.
+Rodelle does not use any peanuts or tree nuts in their vanilla and extract products, however, as I noted above, their cocoa products now have an allergen advisory for almonds, coconut, and other allergens.
+If you have other allergen concerns be sure to reach out to their customer service department.

-This recipe is free of peanuts, tree nuts, eggs, milk, soy, fish, and shellfish as written.
+This recipe is free of peanuts, tree nuts, eggs, milk, soy, fish, shellfish, and sesame as written.

-Update: This recipe is a great cake base for my latest favorite recipe: Allergy Friendly Aquafaba Baked Alaska, which is egg-free and nut free!
+This recipe is a great cake base for my latest favorite recipe: Allergy Friendly Aquafaba Baked Alaska, which is also egg-free and nut-free!